francisco-pinchentti/jssud/README.md

 ## running examples

-We need to add the -r esm flag to neable es6 modules on node:
+We need to add the -r esm flag to enable es6 modules on node:

 ```bash
 cd examples